stevekochscience/sqlschool/_posts/2014-01-02-select-from.markdown

     SELECT west AS "West Region"
       FROM tutorial.us_housing_units_completed

 Without the double quotes, that query would read 'West' and 'Region' as separate objects and would return an error.
+Note that the results will only return capital letters if you put column names in double quotes.
+The following query, for example, will return results with lower-case column names.

+    SELECT west AS West_Region,
+           south AS South_Region
+      FROM tutorial.us_housing_units_completed

 <div class="practice-prob">
   Write a query to select all of the columns in <code>tutorial.us_housing_units_completed</code> and rename them so that their first letters are capitalized